patagonaa/esp32-power-monitor/README.md

 - current power usage calculated
 - internal ESP32 temperature (offset can be ±10°C, also it is not terribly accurate)

-Currently the code is for single-phase power meters with a (low-active) pulse output only.
-Be sure to send a pull-request if you make this configurable.

 Total power measured is also saved in the Flash of the ESP32 so it doesn't get lost after power loss.
 To initialize this value to your meters' reading, comment in `//writePulseCountEEPROM(xxx);` in `setup()` and replace `xxx` with your reading in watt-hours (be sure to comment this out again after running it!).

 #### Configuration